 "Rate of Return Investors" buy for rental income while "Wealth Preservation Investors" buy as a safe place to park their money and hold, earning a return on their investment when they sell the unit.

-So if you are looking to buy a pre-construction unit to rent once the unit is completed and want a return on the rent you most likely will not be able to generate rental income but rather best case scenario break even or you may even have to still kick in a small amount of money each month to cover carrying costs.
+So if you are looking to buy a pre-construction unit to rent out once the unit is completed and want a return on the rent you most likely will not be able to generate a huge rental income (unless you have no mortgage or a very small mortgage) but rather best case scenario you will take home a small amount of money or break even after covering the carrying costs.

 Look at the make-up of the units in the building.
 Buildings of predominantly one bedroom or one bedroom plus den units tend become rental buildings with few units being owner occupied.
 These buildings tend to age faster with more wear and tear from moving and not as much care is taken to the general day to day upkeep of the building with owners living offsite.